White Label AI Support Levels: What Agencies Should Expect in 2026

 Do I really need dedicated support, or is email enough?

 Email support works for non-urgent issues and platform exploration.
 Once you have paying clients, dedicated support becomes essential.
-A client whose AI receptionist stopped working during business hours cannot wait 24-48 hours for an email response.
+A client whose AI receptionist stopped working during business hours cannot wait 24 to 48 hours for an email response.
 The productivity cost of slow support typically exceeds the price difference between tiers.

 How do I evaluate support quality before purchasing?

-Submit a real support ticket during your trial period.
+Submit a real support ticket during your evaluation period.
 Ask a moderately complex question about integrations or white-label configuration.
 Time the response and evaluate whether the answer actually solves the problem.
-Also check community forums or Discord servers for activity levels and response patterns.
+Also check community forums or Discord servers for activity levels and response patterns, and confirm whether any real-time channel continues past the onboarding window.

 What support resources does Trillet provide for agencies?